A Day at the Beach: Background and production

 Graham Stark said he got the part in the movie after a phone call from Gutowski.
 He recalls that Gutowski told him that Sellers had agreed to do a cameo for the movie, but would only do it if Stark agreed to play the other half of the gay couple.
 Stark agreed to do the part, and a week later found himself sitting in a dentist's chair in England getting two gold caps put on his teeth, because Polanski thought it was the ideal detail his character needed.

-Stark recalls one day on the set when him and Sellers were about to start filming their scene, and Hersera told them he wanted a comedy scene "with a capital C." Sellers was not impressed with the direction and blurted out "if you wanted Laurel and Hardy why didn't you book them?"
+Stark recalls one day on the set when he and Sellers were about to start filming their scene, and Hersera told them he wanted a comedy scene "with a capital C." Sellers was not impressed with the direction and blurted out "if you wanted Laurel and Hardy why didn't you book them?"
 Stark said the set went silent, and Sellers finally spoke up and said "come on Graham, you know what you're talking about, you tell us what to do."
 Stark said after a brief awkward silence, he looked over at Polanski, who was on set, and Polanski gave him a slight nod, so he spoke up and explained how the scene should play out.